BhavyaRI/Weather-Dashboard/README.md

 *   **CSS:** For styling the application.
 *   **JavaScript:** For application logic and displaying data.
 *   **Node.js:** For handling API requests to the weather service.

-## License

-This project is not licensed.
-You can add a license file to the repository to let others know how they can use your code.
-Choose a license at [choosealicense.com](https://choosealicense.com/).